So you’ve mastered social media. You’re a whiz at putting out email newsletters. What else can you possibly tackle as your own DIY marketing master

 Hire someone else to write it

 Because you’re DIY, let’s look at number one.
 There are books and blogs out there that will teach you to write a press release, so if you have the time, go that route.
-I’ve actually developed a handy dandy free tool I call the Magic Press Release Creator that puts together a basic release you can then tweak.
+Hubspot offers a press release template to get you started.

 You can use a press release distribution site like PRWeb to get your release out across the web, and you can send it to individual journalists, as I mentioned before.